-Cebu has always been a favourite place for food lovers.
+Cebu has always been a favorite place for food lovers.
 It has a lot of restaurants for you to try in and it certainly has some of the best delicacies available in the Philippines!
-Indeed the food in Cebu are worth trying out!
+Indeed Cebu food is worth trying out!

 Cebu’s delicacies range from sweets to dried goods and some mouth-watering roasted meats.
 You can be vegan and still enjoy the delicious Cebu foods.

 Before you dive into Cebu’s food scene, it is important to acknowledge that Cebu (and the Philippines as a whole) has had several foreign influences which go way WAY back.

 That being said, many of our food has Spanish, Japanese, American, and Chinese influences to say the least.
 You might find some of the Cebu foods here listed to be surprising.

 Now I know how frustrating it is sometimes to find authentic food when we visit.

 I, for one, am saddened to find that a certain region’s delicacies can now be found almost anywhere in the country.
 It lessens the excitement of finding unique and delicious food when we travel.

 But then again, it is enjoyable to be discovering delicious foods and finding restaurants in local areas where we travel.
 So I guess that lessens the blow of finding the same treats in one province to another.

 Nevertheless, I’ve created a list of delicious food that Cebu is locally known for.
 Check out this Cebu delicacies Guide!